privacysandstorm/privacysandstorm.github.io/content/privacy-sandbox/topics/_index.md

 ---

 {{< hint type=warning >}}
-This API is being deprecated.
+This API is being deprecated, see the [official announcement](https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/) from Google.
 {{< /hint >}}

 ## Overview